 For all members including people living with cancer, family members and significant caregivers.
 By appointment, in person or by phone.

-Money Matters is a solution-based program designed to assist people with cancer and their family members with information and resources related to various topics including: income replacement programs, drug coverage, returning to work, insurance questions, community resources, estate information, etc. The program also offers free clinics, with individualized appointments on the topics of Wills and Estates, Financial Advice, Income Tax (annually), and LTD and Employment Law.
+Money Matters is a solution-based program designed to assist people with cancer and their family members with information and resources related to various topics including: income replacement programs, drug coverage, returning to work, insurance questions, community resources, estate information, etc. The program also offers free clinics, with individualized appointments on the topics of Financial Advice, Income Tax (annually), and LTD and Employment Law.
 There are eligibility requirements in accessing the free clinics so please contact us for more information.

 “Very helpful… finally received the answers I needed.”